RONDA’S PEDRO ROMERO FAIR AND GOYESCA BULLFIGHT

 WHERE TO STAY

-If you want to experience Ronda Fair firsthand and also fill your lungs with pure air, the best place to stay, without a doubt, is Fuerte Grazalema.
+If you want to experience Ronda Fair firsthand and also fill your lungs with pure air, the best place to stay, without a doubt, is Fuerte Grazalema hotel.

 The hotel has 77 rooms equipped with private balcony, breathtaking views to the Guadalete Valley and the town of Grazalema, air conditioning, satellite TV, mini-bar, free Wifi, bathroom with amenities and hairdryer.